Ahmed Mogni

-Ahmed Mogni (born 10 October 1991) is a professional footballer who plays as a midfielder.
+Ahmed Mogni (born 10 October 1991) is a professional footballer who plays as a left winger for Jeunesse Esch in Luxembourg.
 Born in France, he plays for the Comoros national team.

 Club career

 Born in Paris, Mogni trained with Paris Université Club until the age of 17, and then with FC Issy-les-Moulineaux, Boulogne-Billancourt and played for Évry in the fifth level of French football.
 In 2014 he signed with the reserve team of Paris FC, and after a good season he signed a professional contract with the club.

 Mogni made his Ligue 2 debut with Paris FC on 23 October 2015, in the 1–1 draw with Chamois Niortais.

 Mogni re-signed for Boulogne-Billancourt against for the 2017–18 season, and after a season there moved to FC 93.
 In June 2020 he moved to Annecy.
 Mogni scored two goals on his competitive debut for Annecy against Le Mans in a 3–3 draw on 21 August 2020.